Kontore/Style/README.md

 # StyleCop
 The organization info about StyleCop, the C# linter.
-Keep in mind that by StyleCop I mean the StyleCop.Analyzers package, not the StyleCop VS extension.
+See [Kontore/StyleCop/wiki](https://github.com/Kontore/StyleCop/wiki) for more information.